Boat carrying nearly 370 migrants reaches Italy's Lampedusa

 They were met at the port by a demonstration organised by the far-right, anti-immigrant League party.

-The migrants, whose nationalities were not known, underwent temperature checks before they were taken to an emergency reception centre on the island which now houses some 1,160 people, 10 times its maximum capacity, Lampedusa's mayor, Toto Martello, told ANSA.
+The new arrivals, including 33 children and 13 women, were taken to an emergency reception centre on the island which now houses some 1,160 people, 10 times its maximum capacity, Lampedusa's mayor, Toto Martello, told ANSA.

-About 30 other small boats, mostly from the Tunisian coast, had already reached the island since Friday carrying some 500 migrants, the Italian press reported.

 "Lampedusa can no longer cope with this situation.
 Either the government takes immediate decisions or the whole island will go on strike.
 We can't manage the emergency and the situation is now really unsustainable," Martello had earlier told ANSA.